AA-Turner/cpython/Doc/c-api/arg.rst

       Convert a C :c:expr:`float` to a Python floating point number.

    ``D`` (:class:`complex`) [Py_complex \*]
-      Convert a C :c:type:`Py_complex` structure to a Python complex number.
+      Convert a C :c:expr:`Py_complex` structure to a Python complex number.

    ``O`` (object) [PyObject \*]
       Pass a Python object untouched but create a new